COVID-19 Resource Page

 This study demonstrates diversity of intracellular microbes in immune cells of healthy individuals, SARS-CoV-2 positive patients, and COVID-19 recovered individuals.

-De novo production of antinuclear antibodies was found in 29% of healthcare workers vaccinated with three doses of mRNA COVID-19 vaccines
+29% of healthcare workers vaccinated with three doses of mRNA COVID-19 vaccines had de novo production of antinuclear antibodies

 A significant proportion (29%) of healthcare workers developed de novo production of antinuclear antibodies after three mRNA COVID-19 vaccines.
 The most prevalent was a homogeneous pattern of ANA.

-Chronic inflammation, persistent SARS-CoV-2 antigens, reactivation of latent herpes viruses, and reduced cortisol levels identified in post-COVID patients more than one year after the acute infection
+Long COVID patients were found to have the persistence of SARS-CoV-2 antigens, chronic inflammation, reactivation of latent herpes viruses, and decrease of cortisol levels more than one year after acute infection

-Biological (immunological, virological and hormonal) features of post-COVID more than one year after acute infection.
+Biological (immunological, virological and hormonal) features of long COVID syndrome more than one year after acute infection.

-Elevated T-cell activation in many anatomical regions and SARS-CoV-2-specific RNA in rectosigmoid cells were detected in vaccinated COVID convalescents up to 2.5 years after initial infection
+Vaccinated COVID convalescents were found to have increased T-cell activation in many anatomical regions and SARS-CoV-2-specific RNA in rectosigmoid cells up to 2.5 years after initial infection

 A whole-body positron emission tomography with a novel radiopharmaceutical [18F]F-AraG showed increased T cell activation in numerous anatomical regions in vaccinated COVID convalescents up to 2.5 years after initial SARS-CoV-2 infection.